 What is ASV?
 Treating Complex and Central Sleep Apnea

 Adaptive Servo Ventilation (ASV) is a non-invasive ventilatory treatment option created specifically for the treatment of adults who have obstructive sleep apnea and central and/or complex sleep apnea.
-It's one of the newer positive airway pressure (PAP) units on the market that continuously monitor the patient's breathing problem.
+It's one of the newer positive airway pressure (PAP) units on the market that continuously monitors and adjust to correct the patient's breathing problem.

-In a way ASV is similar to (CPAP) therapy that is used in the treatment of obstructive sleep apnea but there are significant differences.
-(Not sure how CPAP works, excatly?
-Refresh your memory here.)
+In one way, ASV is similar to CPAP therapy that is used in the treatment of obstructive sleep apnea, but there are significant differences.

 Whenever the ASV machine detects abnormalities in breathing, it intervenes with just enough support to maintain the patient's breathing at 90% of what had been normal for that patient prior to the abrupt change in breathing.
-When the patient's breathing problem ends, the machine adjusts itself to this normalcy.
+When the patient's breathing problem ends, the machine re-adjusts itself to the patient's normal breathing pattern.

-When the patient's breathing is stable, ASV provides just enough pressure support to provide an approximate 50% reduction in the work of breathing for the patient, therefore making the machine use much more comfortable for the patient.
+When the patient's breathing is stable, ASV provides just enough pressure support to provide an approximate 50% reduction in the work of breathing for the patient, therefore making the therapy much more comfortable for the patient.

 1. CPAP (Continuous Positive Airway Pressure), which delivers the same pre-set pressure continuously.

-2. BPAP (Bilevel Positive Airway Pressure), which senses when the patient is beginning to exhale and responds by dropping the delivered pressure transiently to make exhalation easier.
+2. BPAP (Bilevel Positive Airway Pressure), which senses when the patient is beginning to exhale and responds by dropping the delivered pressure transiently to a lower pressure to make exhalation easier.

 3. BPAP with intermittent mandatory ventilation (IMV), which also senses when the patient stops breathing and responds with a delivery of breaths at a pre-set pressure and a pre-set rate.

-The most common complaints associated with PAP therapy are related to the discomfort caused by the fact that it is usually the patient that has to get used to the machine and not the other way around.
+The most common complaints associated with PAP therapy are related to the discomfort caused by the fact that the patient usually has to get used to the machine and not the other way around.